 Allotment holders are asked to carefully consider the current Government guidance and if you do visit your allotment site, please do so responsibly – alone, for a limited time, maintain social distancing and wash your hands frequently.

-All Town Council facilities are closed until further notice.
-This includes pavilion buildings, sports pitches and public toilets.
+Town Council facilities are closed until further notice.
+This includes pavilion buildings, sports pitches and some toilets.

 Teenage Advice and Information Centre

-The Cultural & Economic Services Committee has taken the decision to cancel the following events: Canal Festival (25th July), Big Lunch (re-scheduled for 16th August) and all Music in the Park concerts in June & July.
-At this point in time, the Music in the Park concerts for August and September will only take place if permitted, and following Government and Public Health England guidelines for the hospitality and entertainments industries.
-Where we can, we will offer alternative activities or link-ups through social media platforms.
+The Cultural & Economic Services Committee has taken the decision to cancel the following events: Canal Festival, Big Lunch and all Music in the Park concerts.
+Music in the Park concerts will take place remotely, on Sundays at 3:00pm through social media platforms.